-Background: The FBC, Building, requires all buildings to be designed.
-The FBC authorizes building officials to require construction documents to be designed by registered design professionals "where special conditions exist" (107.1).
-The FBC, Residential, requires dwellings in coastal high hazard areas (Zone V) and Coastal A Zones to be designed by registered design professionals (Sec.
+Background: The FBC Building, requires all buildings to be designed.
+The FBC authorizes building officials to require construction documents to be prepared and sealed by registered design professionals "where special conditions exist" (Sec.
+107.1).
+The FBC Residential, requires dwellings in coastal high hazard areas (Zone V) and Coastal A Zones to be designed by registered design professionals (Sec.
 R322.3.9).
-However, the FBC, Residential, like the NFIP, does not require foundations in Zone A/AE to be designed.
+However, the Sec.
+R322.2.3 of the FBC Residential, like the NFIP, does not require foundations in Zone A/AE to be designed.
 Possible CRS credits.

-When added as a new higher standard, insert in FBC whereas clause: requires foundations of dwellings in flood hazard areas to be designed by registered design professionals,
+When added as a new higher standard, insert in FBC whereas clause: require foundations of dwellings in flood hazard areas to be designed by registered design professionals,